OutSystems/docs-bestpractices/src/development/mobile/complex-sync.md

 * **Synchronization process with only one server request**

-    * For each branch of synchronization call, there’s just one server action to reduce the server requests and improve performance.
+    * For each branch of synchronization call, there's just one server action to reduce the server requests and improve performance.

-* **Huge Amount of Data to Synchronize**
+* **Huge amount of data to synchronize**

     * **Device performance issues** — Different devices have different processing capabilities.
 Find an optimal value for a set of records to bulk create on the local DB.